zng-ui/zng/TODO/_current.md

+* Panic on inspect.
+    - Caused by trying to get a when set var outside the widget.
+    - Fix for shared when in shared `Style!` broke this.
+* Find-out why `Toggle!` sets cursor to `Default`.

 # TextInput

 * Large single word does not wrap (it wraps for a bit then it becomes a single line again).